drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/4_6_2_0_0_1n2.png){: loading=lazy }
 ##### Oral Use

-Introducing an ester moiety creates a close analog of the active drug that enables faster, one-step deactivation by esterases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/oral-use-684533ca'><i class='fa fa-play' aria-hidden='true'></i></button>Introducing an ester moiety creates a close analog of the active drug that enables faster, one-step deactivation by esterases.
 Amiodarone has many side effects due to its very complex pharmacokinetic profile: extremely long elimination time and metabolite accumulation.
 Shorter-acting analogs provide for the control of pharmacokinetic properties and alleviate long-term toxicity.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.